On the Sharp Input-Output Analysis of Nonlinear Systems under Adversarial Attacks: Numerical Experiments

 We first reformulate the true input-output mapping as a linear combination of basis functions $G^* \cdot \Phi(\cdot)$ (see \eqref{relationshipphi}).
 Our chosen basis functions are polynomial kernels up to degree 3, using randomly sampled tuples $(u_t, \dots, u_{t-\tau})$ whose entries are drawn from $\text{Unif}[-15,15]$.
 We then use kernel regression to estimate the true matrix $G^*$.
 The number of kernels used as basis functions is set to $M=25$.

-\textit{Experiment 1. } The first experiment is to compare the $\ell_2$-norm estimator with the commonly used least-squares estimator.
+\textit{Experiment 1. } The first experiment compares the $\ell_2$-norm estimator with a standard least-squares estimator.
 The attack probability is set to $\frac{1}{2\tau+1}$, with sub-Gaussian attack $w_t$ designed to have a covariance $25I_{100}$ and a mean vector whose entries are either $300$ or $1000$ depending on the sign of the corresponding coordinate of $x_t$.
-In Figure~\ref{fig:leastl1}, we show that the least-squares method is vulnerable to attacks and fails to recover the system, while the $\ell_2$-norm estimator closely identifies the system after finite time.
-We provide the results under both Gaussian inputs $N(0, 100I_{5})$ and non-Gaussian (nonzero-mean) inputs $\text{Unif}[-8,10]^{5}$.
+Figure~\ref{fig:leastl1} shows that least-squares is vulnerable to attacks and fails to recover the system, while the $\ell_2$-norm estimator closely identifies the system after finite time.
+Results are provided under both Gaussian inputs $N(0, 100I_{5})$ and non-Gaussian (nonzero-mean) inputs $\text{Unif}[-8,10]^{5}$.
 Our theory only requires Assumptions \ref{basis} and \ref{subinputs} on the inputs, which is supported by our results showing that the $\ell_2$-norm estimator converges to the same stable region for the Gaussian inputs even when using the nonzero-mean non-Gaussian inputs (see Table \ref{table1}).

 \textit{Experiment 2. } Under the same experimental settings, we now present experiments comparing the $\ell_\alpha$-norm estimators, where $\alpha=1,2,\infty$.
 As discussed in Remark \ref{12infty}, all norm estimators are expected to recover the true matrix $G^*$ to some extent, but only the $\ell_2$-norm estimator theoretically achieves the optimal error $O(\rho^\tau)$ that matches the lower bound $\Omega(\rho^\tau)$ (see Theorems \ref{main} and \ref{lowerboundmain}).
 Figure \ref{fig:12inf} indeed verifies that the $\ell_2$-norm estimator outperforms the other norm estimators, although the empirical differences are relatively small.